dafnifacility/dafni-example-models/uk-climate-analysis/README.md

 notebook but you don't have to do this.
 You can adapt the `get_output_folder()` folder to point to your output folder instead.

 In DAFNI, you will create a new 'Jupyter notebook' in the visualisation tool and then copy and paste in the ode from the `visualisation.py` file.
+In the DAFNI workflow, configure a visualisation to bring over all the data from the model run from path `/data/outputs/*` (this is added in the workflow visualisation setting right at the end of the configuration, below all the metadata settings).

 Note to get the `visualisation.py` script to work, you may first need to make some edits (and comment out some lines), such as: